top of page

 I grew up in Irwin, Pennsylvania.
 I was very blessed to have a mom who was happy and full of energy – always ready and excited to do something.

-My mom was very supportive and always knew what to do or say to encourage me.
-I was born somewhat handicapped with my toes and knees turned in.
-That made me very clumsy.
-I was clumsy about everything.
-I spilled my milk every single mealtime.
+My mom was very supportive and seemed always to know what to do or say to encourage me.
+I needed such encouragement because I was born somewhat handicapped with my toes and knees turned in.
+That made me very clumsy about everything.
+It seemed that I spilled my milk at every single meal.

-Consequently, being so awkward, I was very withdrawn as a girl.
+Because I was such an awkward girl, I was very withdrawn.
 I was reluctant to speak for fear I would say something wrong.
-It didn’t help that, in second grade, I received a blow to my face that chipped my front tooth.
-It was crowned with a silver cap to preserve it until I was older and the tooth was fully grown.
-Back then, no one had braces or silver in their mouth, and I had a silver tooth on one of the big upper teeth that emerge around age seven.
-Other kids made fun of me, and I didn’t want to smile.
+Making matters worse, when I was in second grade, I received a blow to my face that chipped my front tooth.
+It was crowned with a silver cap to preserve it until I grew older to allow the tooth to grow fully.
+At that time, none of the other kids around me had silver in their mouths, not even braces, so I stood out with silver on one of my central incisors.
+Others made fun of me, so I didn’t want to smile.

-I had an accident in sixth grade that was another blow to my self-confidence.
-Back in the school year 1965-1966, the Norwin school district consolidated all the sixth graders into one building.
-There were about 600 of us who went to that school that was just for sixth grade students.
-Near the end of that school year, we were all taking a very important test for our ranking in junior high.
-The teacher would not allow me to be excused to go to the restroom.
-We girls all wore dresses back then, and pee ran down my legs and onto the floor.
-When I returned to school, the other kids sang songs using my name in, “Row, row, row your boat, gently down the pee.”
-Even my friends were embarrassed.
-I was excluded from my social group.
+In sixth grade, an accident in class delivered another blow to my confidence.
+During that school year of 1965-1966, the Norwin school district consolidated all the sixth graders with about 600 of us in just one building.
+As that school year neared an end, all of us had to take an important test that would determine our ranking in junior high.
+As I took the test, I urgently needed to go to the restroom, but the teacher would not excuse me.
+Back then, all of us girls wore dresses.
+I was unable to wait until the end of the period, so pee ran down my legs and onto the floor.
+When I returned to school, the other kids sang songs such as “Row, row, row your boat, gently down the pee.”
+They incorporated my name into the songs.
+Even my friends were embarrassed, and they excluded me from their social group.

+But being excluded from the popular group had its problems.
 The following year, my class was divided into two different schools for the junior high years of seventh through ninth.
-In the beginning part of seventh grade, a bunch of guys started to bully me during school hours.
+Early in seventh grade, a bunch of guys started to bully me during school hours.
 One day after school, one of them grabbed me and pushed me into a bush while the others laughed.
-Being excluded from the popular group had its problems.

 My Mom's Encouragement

-I give my mom much credit for my development.
+I give much credit to my mom for my development.
 She was my encourager.
 Mom taught me to “think something nice about Mary Louise.”
-When I was a young girl, she put me into dance classes, so I would use my legs and strengthen them (although I was the clumsiest kid in the class).
-The other girls did not want to partner with me because I couldn’t be counted on to remember the steps and perform them perfectly.
-The more I kept trying to control myself and the situation I was in, as a way of trying to bring my anxiety down, the clumsier I got.
-Mom would ask me not to try so hard.
+Mom would talk about having “quiet confidence,” helping me to remember that God’s grace is at work, bringing about my desires in better ways than I could imagine.
+When I was a young girl, she put me into dance class, so I would strengthen my legs.
+However, I was the clumsiest kid in the class.
+Other girls did not want to partner with me because they couldn’t count on me to remember the steps and perform them well.
+The more I tried to reduce my anxiety and to control myself and the situation I was in, the clumsier I got.
+Mom suggested that I should not try so hard.
 She said the other girls would like me better if I was friendly and liked myself.
-These were lessons I learned in my growing-up years that became useful in my later life adventures in which new doors opened for me and I was exposed to new and different people.
-Struggling with accepting myself helped me to know how other people felt when they were unsure of themselves.
+That lesson became useful later in my life as new doors opened and I was exposed to new and different people.
+My struggles to accept myself helped me realize how other people felt when they were unsure of themselves.
+In a very immature way, I was learning that if I was feeling tension from trying too hard, I was not being true to myself.
+The key was to relax and play to be my authentic, true self.

 Mom would often say, “Pretty is as pretty does.”
-Gratitude and grace were the character qualities emphasized as “pretty.”
-In addition, Mom explained that resentment would grow if I didn’t look for the good in every situation.
-Her ideas included a big plan for me and my life as designed by God.
+The character qualities she emphasized as “pretty” were gratitude and grace.
+In addition, Mom explained that resentment would grow if I didn’t look for what is good in every situation.
+She told me God had designed a big plan for me and my life.
 She would say, “Let’s try to find something to be thankful for.”
 Mom taught me to accept life events, so that my life would blossom and not become a stinky mess.
-She promised me, if I could forgive, resentment would be rooted out, and peace and joy would be conceived.
-“Bloom where I am planted” became a healthy way of thinking for me.
-When I was under her care, all of life seemed like a gift and an adventure, no matter how difficult.
+She promised me that, if I could forgive, resentment would be rooted out and replaced by peace and joy.
+I learned a healthy way of thinking – “Bloom where I am planted.”
+When I was under her care, all of life seemed like a gift, no matter how difficult it was.
+The seeds of how to live heroically by simply being me were planted in my soul.

 In essence, Mom gave me a vision that my difficulties would give birth to my greatest gifts if I let go of attitudes that were unhealthy for my growth.
-The gift I received somewhat later in my life was JOY, and it has been the greatest gift I’ve given to all of humanity.
+The gift I received somewhat later in my life was JOY.
+In return, it has been the greatest gift I've given to others.

 Mom taught me that beauty comes from inside me and is reflected outward.
 I believed her and accepted this graceful truth into my heart.
-As I expressed the grace of God I believed I had living in me outwards to others, grace outshined my silver tooth!
+As I expressed the Grace of God, which I believed I had living in me outwards to others, grace outshined my silver tooth!
 I noticed that people saw the silver tooth first, but soon they could look past it to the true person who lived inside of me.
-Accepting my embarrassing moments gracefully, helped me to know how to help someone else who was experiencing similar moments.
-Developing a caring nature was another result of letting go of the belief that I didn’t have to be perfect to be a loving and kind person.
+Accepting my embarrassing moments gracefully helped me to know how to help someone else who was experiencing similar moments.
+I developed a caring nature because of letting go of the belief that I didn’t have to be perfect to be a loving and kind person.
+It was such a relief to know that I didn’t have to figure out ways to impress others to gain their admiration.
+My purpose was to learn to love people as I loved myself.

 High School Years

-Feeling pretty, I developed poise and strength.
+Feeling pretty, I developed more poise.
 I became a cheerleader during my junior and senior years of high school.
 I also was involved in many other activities, including choir.
 I was one of the dancers who performed in front of the choir.
-I had many costumes and enjoyed being on stage.
+I wore many costumes and enjoyed being on stage.

-I ran for homecoming queen and Diamond Jubilee queen for my community, but I was not chosen.
-I was my town's Easter bunny and dressed up for promotions for the Irwin businesses.
-My parents opened their store, Interiors by Woleslagle, when I was in tenth grade, March 11, 1970, and I became very involved in town activities to help the businesses of Irwin to grow.
+I even ran for homecoming queen at my high school and Diamond Jubilee queen in my community, but I was not chosen.
+I served as my town's Easter bunny and dressed up for promotions for the Irwin businesses.
+My parents were involved in the business community after they opened their store, Interiors by Woleslagle, on March 11, 1970, when I was in tenth grade.
+Because of that, I also became very involved in activities to help Irwin’s business community.

-I graduated from high school in 1972.
-My graduating class of 659 students all dispersed, and only one attended the same college as I did.
+I graduated high school in a class of 659 students in 1972.
+Only one of them chose to attend the same university that I did.

 College

-I was the first person in all the generations of my family to attend college.
-I went to West Virginia University to be a physical therapist and to help other handicapped children.
-My sophomore year, I changed my major to interior design because my mother needed help in her store.
-My dad was drinking, and my mom was crying.
-But, as time went on, they seemed to work it out.
+I was the first person in my family ever to attend college.
+I went to West Virginia University with the intention of becoming a physical therapist and helping other handicapped children.
+However, during my sophomore year, I changed my major to interior design because my mother needed help in her store.
+At that time, my mom was crying a lot because of my dad’s drinking.

-My life made another circle 34 years later.
-My son also became a runner-up for Mr. Mountaineer.
-I was out on the WVU football field once again at halftime, walking alongside him on the 50-yard-line.
-My son was not chosen as Mr. Mountaineer, but I had fun repeating the memorable moment of my past from a more mature perspective.
-We were two small hearts in a big university doing what we could do and being who we could be to help others succeed.
-We were both honored publicly for our efforts.
+My life made a full circle 34 years later, when my younger son, Caleb, was running for Mr. Mountaineer.
+Like me, he didn’t win, but he was a runner-up.
+This time, it was my son, his dad and me out on the football field at halftime.
+I enjoyed repeating a memorable moment of my past with a more mature perspective.
+My son and I were two small hearts in a big university who did what we could to help others succeed and we were honored for our efforts.

 Marriage and My Adult Years (24-49)

-I raised and successfully launched two sons with the help of my husband.
-This photo shows my dad and mom, my maternal grandma and my two young sons.
+The photo here shows me with my dad and mom, my maternal grandma and my two young sons.

-During those years as a stay-at-home mom, I was a mentor to many young women.
+During those years as a stay-at-home mom, I also served as a mentor to many young women.
 I taught young mothers’ groups what I had learned about “blooming where you are planted.”
-We all have something to do, right where we are.
+I told them we all have something to do, right where we are.
 Finding my place in the community introduced me to many interesting people.

-I was best friends with an older gentleman, retired Major General Charles Ralph Fox, for eight years.
-He was the state adjutant general for two governors.
-He lived right up the road, and my sons cut his grass.
-After his wife died, I took him everywhere with me, so he wouldn’t feel depressed by being alone.
-As he entered his 90s, he started to fall down a lot.
-Trying to take care of him, I herniated a disc in my back and had extreme pain in my left leg.
-I needed the grace and strength that I had developed from childhood difficulties as an adult.
-I had to drag my leg and lift it to move it forward.
-The calf muscle atrophied.
-My foot was numb.
+Later, I became the best friend for eight years of an older gentleman, retired Major General Charles Ralph Fox.
+He had served during World War II and also as West Virginia’s adjutant general under two governors.
+He lived right up the road from me, and my sons cut his grass.
+After his wife died, he felt alone and depressed, so I kept him active by taking him everywhere with me.
+I enjoyed caring for him, but it became harder.
+As he entered his 90s, he started falling down a lot.
+My efforts to take care of him contributed to herniating a disc in my back, resulting in extreme pain in my left leg.
+I had to drag my left and lift it to move it forward.
+My calf muscle atrophied, and my foot was numb.

 Overcoming a Herniated Disc- Ages 49-52

-Instead of opting for surgery, I used yoga and Pilates to strengthen my legs.
-I even became the youngest member of SilverSneakers® classes, in which the older adults helped me to get healthier through exercise.
+Instead of opting for surgery, I chose to try using yoga and Pilates to strengthen my legs.
+In the process, I became the youngest member of SilverSneakers® classes, in which the older adults helped me to get healthier through exercise.
 Over three years, I regained the use of my left leg.
-The kindness of these people inspired me to learn to teach yoga, Pilates and other fitness courses, including SilverSneakers®, a Medicare Advantage benefit, as a way to “pay forward” what was so helpful to me in my time of need.
+The kindness of those people inspired me to certify to teach yoga, Pilates and other fitness classes, including SilverSneakers®, which is a benefit of many Medicare Advantage plans, as a way to “pay it forward” for the help I received in my time of need.

 Career Change - Age 52

-In January 2007, I certified as a personal trainer.
-Since I had originally gone to WVU to be a physical therapist and to help other handicapped children, by becoming a fitness instructor and personal trainer later in life, I had made another circle back to what I dreamed of doing for others when I was a young lady.
+In January 2007, I made another circle in my life by becoming nationally certified as a personal trainer.
+I had originally gone to WVU to become a physical therapist and to help other handicapped children, so by becoming a fitness instructor and personal trainer later in life, I returned to what I dreamed of doing for others when I was a young lady.

 I am grateful that, having worked through the troubles in my life, I understand better how to be healthier mentally, physically and emotionally.
-With all these experiences, I am better prepared to help others engage in “Lovely, Light Living, finding joy in movement,” which is the motto of my business.
+With all these experiences, I am better prepared to help others have more abundant lives.

 I told Sandy Wells, “That’s what I do in my classes.
 I try to help people come out of themselves and look at themselves and smile at themselves.
 We need to be kinder to ourselves and show self-compassion.”

-My group classes are open to anyone in our area and to out-of-town visitors.
-We have a sense of connection.
-Everyone is invited, near and far, and we all help each other.
+My group classes are open to anyone in our area, as well as to out-of-town visitors.
+We have a sense of connection as we help each other.

 My Divorce

-In my interview with Sandy Wells, I said, “I got into ballroom dancing to try to reconnect with my husband.
+As I said in my interview with Sandy Wells, “I got into ballroom dancing to try to reconnect with my husband.
 It didn’t work.
 He wouldn’t go to the lessons.
 I took private lessons for five months.
 When I danced, I forgot all about my problems.
 My legs got stronger, and I became lighter on my feet.”

 The next morning, the pain was so great that I passed out.
 My face turned red, and I had convulsions.
 A friend called an ambulance, which took me to the hospital.
 Brain-wave tests, a cardiac test and x-rays found nothing physically wrong with me.